 A detailed examination of the unique blend of criminal justice and business/public administration required in the administration of law enforcement, judicial and corrections agencies.
 A pragmatic analysis of public funding and utilization of local, state, and federal grants.
-Prerequisite: Junior standing or permission of instructor

 LE 433 CRIMINAL JUSTICE CAPSTONE DEMONSTRATION (3 HRS.)